 Irrigation Flow Sensors

 Public Comment on SWAT Testing ProtocolSWAT began developing a testing protocol for flow sensors in May 2015.
-Version 2.0 was posted on September 20, 2016, and is the first draft released for a 90-day public comment period.
-All public comments on SWAT Irrigation Flow Sensing System Test Version 2.0 must be submitted by December 20, 2016.
+Version 3.0 was posted on April 24, 2017, and is the second draft released for a 45-day public comment period.
+All public comments on comment form must be submitted by June 10, 2017.

 Download and complete the SWAT comment form then email your completed form to email@example.com.
 For questions about SWAT or flow sensors, contact the Irrigation Association (703.536.7080; firstname.lastname@example.org).

 Background on Flow Sensor ProtocolFlow sensors have become more affordable and more commonly used in landscape irrigation systems.
 The flow sensor uses a design demonstrated to be suitable for normal irrigation water quality.
 The ability of the unit to sense flow shall be those claimed by the manufacturer.
-This testing protocol measures how well the flow sensor can detect and measure flow.
+This testing protocol measures how well the flow sensor can detect and measure flow when installed to manufacturers specifications.

-This protocol does not evaluate a flow monitoring system that could make irrigation management decisions based on abnormal flow conditions.
+This protocol evaluates impeller-styled flow sensors and does not evaluate a flow monitoring system that could make irrigation management decisions based on abnormal flow conditions.